singla7dishant/SparkFun-Eagle-Libraries/readme.md

 **We cannot be held responsible for faulty PCBs.
 Always check your parts against a 1:1 printout.**

 This is the complete SparkFun Electronics default foot prints for Eagle 6.0+.
-Yes done!

 Library Descriptions
 ----------------